nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * e.g. `name gilded staff` or `lvl 9000`
   * Put the command word of the field you want to edit into the FIELD portion of the command.
   * If the specified field is unavailable (i.e. hp of an item), no values will be changed.
   * Shortform names can be used instead to shorten commands.
-Do check out [Short-form commands](###Short-form commands) section for shortform commands!
+Do check out <a href="#Short-form commands">Short-form commands</a> section for shortform commands!

 * Inventory has a different command format for adding and removing items from the inventory: